Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-nominate-axiasolar.md

 ---
 id: maintain-guides-how-to-nominate-axiasolar
-title: How to Nominate on AXIASolar
+title: How to Nominate on AXIACoin
-sidebar_label: How to Nominate on AXIASolar
+sidebar_label: How to Nominate on AXIACoin
 slug: ../maintain-guides-how-to-nominate-axiasolar
 ---

-> The following information applies to the AXIASolar network.
+> The following information applies to the AXIACoin network.
 If you want to nominate on AXIALunar,
 > check out the
 > [AXIALunar guide](https://lunar.wiki.axiacoin.network/docs/mirror-maintain-guides-how-to-nominate-axialunar)
 > instead.

-Nominators are one type of participant in the staking subsystem of AXIASolar.
+Nominators are one type of participant in the staking subsystem of AXIACoin.
 They are responsible for appointing their stake to the validators who are the second type of participant.
 By appointing their stake, they are able to elect the active set of validators and share in the rewards that are paid out.